Drill4J/lib-jvm-shared/dsm/README.md

 [see code example](src/test/kotlin/StoreCollections.kt)

 It will create two tables:

-1) object_with_list

-   Where instead of a collection from Data there will be keys from another table with Data
+1) object_with_list, where instead of a collection from Data there will be keys from another table with Data:
 ```json
 {
   "id": "f9baa088-736f-488d-8f3f-a4df3c3eed29",